genestack/sdk/docs/track_docs/update_from_old_version.rst

 There is two way to fix script:
    - fix scripts to new api
    - temporary fix scripts by adding `sys.path.insert(0, 'genestack-python')`

-About any issues please report to Andrey via skype or track (component pythonSDK)